-California Governor Jerry Brown declared a drought emergency for the state on Friday during a press conference in San Francisco.
+California Governor Jerry Brown has declared a drought emergency for the state on Friday at a press conference in San Francisco.

 Brown says that everyone living in California needs to reduce their use of water 20 percent, reports the Los Angeles Times.
 He said, “We ought to be ready for a long, continued, persistent effort to restrain our water use,” but at the moment it will be “voluntary.”